 This project, funded by The Youth Music Foundation, started in January 2017 and concluded in September 2018.
-In partnership with Live Music Now, the project placed eight musicians into four key areas of the hospital: Oncology, Neuro Rehabilitation, Cardiac Unit, and Dewi Jones Mental Health Unit.
-Musicians delivered weekly sessions and the project tracked patients' musical progression as well as assessing the impact on wellbeing.

-Our evaluation showed that 89% of patients said that their confidence had significantly improved through participation in the project and 95% said that their musical skills had significantly improved.
+In partnership with Live Music Now, the project placed 8 musicians into four key areas of the hospital: Oncology, Neuro Rehabilitation, Cardiac Unit, and Dewi Jones mental health unit.
+Musicians delivered weekly sessions and the project tracked patients' progression as well as assessing the impact on Our evaluation showed that 89% of patients said that had significantly improved through participation in the their musical skills had significantly improved.

 "It is boring being in bed all day and it seems like the day is never ending.
 Music sessions really cheer me and mummy up.
 It is fun and then I'm not thinking about being in pain."

-Alexa aged 9 years.
+Alexa aged 9 years musical